-Single-stall accessible restrooms are located on the Fifth Floor; restrooms located on the Lower Level include an accessible stall.
+Restrooms, located on the Lower Level, include an accessible stall.

 American Sign Language interpretation for public programs is available free of charge upon request with three weeks’ advance notice.

-Real-time captioning for public programs is available upon request with three weeks’ advance notice.
+Real-time captioning (CART) for public programs is available upon request with two weeks’ advance notice.
 Please be advised that this accommodation is contingent upon the availability of captioners.

 There is limited seating throughout the Museum.
 Lightweight, portable gallery stools are available free of charge.
 Please inquire at the Visitor Services desk on the Ground Floor for availability.

 During this time of physical distancing, we do not have shared headsets or neck loops available.

 Visitors on the autism spectrum and/or with sensory sensitivities are invited to use this social narrative to prepare for a trip to the New Museum with their families.
 It contains photographs and descriptions of what to expect during your visit.